bemanproject/task/docs/issues.md

 2. Can the interface and specification of `task` be improved?

 I haven't heard any concern which implies that `task` as specified can't be used at all.
+There are some concerns which my imply otherwise but these are really issues with the current wording.
 Some of the concerns raised are about performance of `task`.
 Even if the semantic operations of `task` are exactly right, bad performance may be a reason why `task` can't be used in practice.
 Currently, I'm not in a position to produce any data showing that `task` performance is acceptable or that its performance is unacceptable.

 One statement from the planary was that `task` is the obvious name for a coroutine task and we should get it right.
 There are certainly improvements which can be applied.
 Although I'm not aware of anything concrete beyond the raised issues there is certainly potential for improvements.
-If the primary concern is that there may be better task interfaces in the future and a better `task` should get the name `task`, it seems reasonable to rename the component.
+If the primary concern is that there may be better task interfaces in the future and a better task should get the name `task`, it seems reasonable to rename the component.
 The original name used for the component was `lazy` and feedback from Hagenberg was to rename it `task`.